O1sims/CriticalNodes/README.md

-# Contestability and Critical Nodes in Directed Networks
+# Middlemen and Contestation in Directed Networks

 ## 1 About